secretgraph/secretgraph/README.md

 # TODO later

+-   use weakref finalizers to nuke bytes content
 -   disallow non global ids?
 Would ease implementation
 -   encrypt Config set with saveConfig/loaded with loadConfigSync via a static key
     -   via var